slatedocs/slate/source/index.html.md

 #Post-Origination

 Once an order has been originated, Zibby provides certain API endpoints to allow a retailer to manipulate the order.
-These enpoints are accessed by means of a private authentication token with which Zibby provides the retailer.
+These endpoints are accessed by means of a private authentication token with which Zibby provides the retailer.
 The uid provided in the initialize response is required to access these endpoints.

 ##Cancel Order